takegue/pytest-sql-bigquery/README.md

 pytest-sql-bigquery is pytest-plugin which provides a sql-unitest-framework for BigQuery.
 This plugin adopts an end-to-end approch that runnning SQL test on SQL engines.

-## Test SQL by SQL on BigQuery Engine
+## Yet anthoer approch to tst SQL code

 See following SQL codes: